1. BACKGROUND

 7. INDEPENDENCE AND DECLARATION OF INTEREST

-The Project Officer Maritime Capabilities will be required to make a declaration of commitment to act independently in the Agency’s interest and to make a declaration in relation to interests that might be considered prejudicial to his/her independence.
+The Project Officer SES Policy will be required to make a declaration of commitment to act independently in the Agency’s interest and to make a declaration in relation to interests that might be considered prejudicial to his/her independence.

 8. APPOINTMENT AND CONDITIONS OF EMPLOYMENT

-The Project Officer Maritime Capabilities will be appointed by the Chief Executive.
+The Project Officer SES Policy will be appointed by the Chief Executive.

 Secondment will be as a member of the Seconded National Expert staff of the Agency for a three-year period.
 Renewal is possible within the limits set out in the EDA SNE Rules.
 The successful candidates will be seconded as AD10/AD11 equivalent.

-Applications are invited with a view to establish a reserve list for the post of Project Officer Maritime Capabilities at EDA.
-This list will be valid until 31/12/2025, and may be extended by decision of the Chief Executive.
+Applications are invited with a view to establish a reserve list for the post of Project Officer SES Policy at EDA.
+This list will be valid until 31/12/2024, and may be extended by decision of the Chief Executive.
 During the validity of the reserve list, successful candidates may be offered a secondment in EDA according to their competences in relation to the specific requirements of the vacant post.
 Inclusion on the reserve list does not imply any entitlement of secondment to the Agency.

 9. EQUAL OPPORTUNITIES